wellserrano/wellserrano/README.md

 # 👋 Hi, I’m @wellserrano

-- 💻 I’m working on a portfolio mainly based on JS/TS, Node.js and React
+- 💻 I’m open to work with JS/TS, Node.js and React
 - 🌱 I'm currently studying and practicing React Native for mobile app development
 - 👀 I’m interested in literature, cinema and music